Bhagyashree-Bhattacharyya/MovieMania/README.md

    ```

 3. **Access the application**

-Open your web browser and go to http://localhost:8080 to view MovieMania.
+- Use http://localhost:8080 on PostMan to access MovieMania.

 4. **Database Configuration**

 - Ensure MySQL is installed and running.
-- Update application.properties with your database credentials and schema details.
+- Update application.properties with your database credentials.